As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Real labradorite has such a unique play-of-color phenomenon that can be hardly copied in fake labradorites.
 However, even such an abundant mineral that can form geological bodies of thousands of square kilometers, sometimes, can be simulated.
 Fakes are quite rare.
 But we are here to protect you from these rare occasions.

 The real labradorite effect is not even on the whole surface of the stone.
 It also has visible thin and parallel cleavage planes.
-Fake labradorite made of baked clay, UV resin, or polymer is softer than natural one and glows under UV light.
-Fakes are mostly thin slabs when real are cut en cabochon.
+Fake labradorite made of baked clay, UV resin, or polymer is softer than natural and glows under UV light.
+Fakes are mostly thin slabs while real are cut en cabochon.

-Aurora lights, Borealis, butterfly’s wings, rainbow – all of these used to describe the intriguing optical effect of labradorite.
+Aurora lights, Borealis, butterfly’s wings, rainbow – all of these are used to describe the intriguing optical effect of labradorite.
 It’s very hard to imitate this phenomenon; however, online shops can sometimes surprise mineral lovers with fake labradorite.
-There are even some video tutorials on how to make labradorite at home.
+There are even some video tutorials on how to make a labradorite at home.
 We will help you with fake labradorite identification, and you will always have only natural specimens.

 If you are interested in checking out the best books about rocks and minerals identification you can find them by clicking here (Amazon link).

 How To Tell if Labradorite is Real?